 Our final tip is that images need to be clear, informational and branded for your business.
 If you choose to use the same image for other social media sites, i.e. Twitter and YouTube, make sure to adjust the image size.
 Always test the image to see it through the eyes of a new customer.
 If it looks unprofessional, change it.
 Also, keep in mind a profile image will be attached to everything that is posted so attempt to be as professional and branded as possible for your business.

 Let us show you how our award-winning social media and reputation management strategies can help your business.
-Use the form below to request a free, 10-minute demo.
+Request a free, 10-minute demo.